simons-devtools/service-info/README.md

-# Getting Started with Create React App
+# Domainamex e-commerce and portfolio project overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Live link](https://github.com/c-moX).

 ## Available Scripts